swathihl2/myqanda/interview/preparation/technical/Front-End Engineering.md

      }
      ```

-3. **CSS Modularization**: Break down CSS into smaller, reusable components (e.g., BEM or CSS Modules).
+4. **CSS Modularization**: I prefer the styles in smaller as reusable components (e.g., BEM or CSS Modules).
                     This avoids code duplication and makes the CSS more maintainable.
    - **Example**:
      ```scss
      .button {